 Mimih Spirit Hunting

-Gabriel has painted Mimih spirits hunting.
+Michael has painted Mimih spirits hunting.
 According to the Kunwinjku people of West Arnhem Land, Mimihs were the original spirit beings and taught Aboriginal people many of the skills they needed to survive in the bush along with ceremonies, dance and song.
 These spirits continue to live in rocks, trees and caves but are rarely seen by humans.
 They are frequently seen in the rock art of Arnhem Land as small, dynamic figures.
 They are usually shown with hunting weapons such as spears, woomeras, stone axes and digging sticks.
 Also often depicted are some of the spoils of the day – kangaroo, file snake, long yams, cheeky yams, and bush potato.
 Here they are depicted with kinga (saltwater crocodile), kedjebe (file snake), namarnkol (barramundi) and burarr (water goanna).